-The proponent is responsible for informing and engaging the public and stakeholders during the EES process, in order to inform them about the project, the EES process, EES studies, as well as identify and respond to their issues.
-Stakeholders include potentially affected parties, traditional owner groups, any interested community organisations/groups and government bodies.
+The proponent is responsible for informing and engaging the public and stakeholders during the EES process, to inform them about the project, the EES process and EES studies.
+The proponent's EES consultation should enable feedback to be inputted on the project and its potential environmental effects, as well as respond to issues raised.
+Stakeholders include potentially affected parties, Traditional Owner groups, any interested community organisations/groups and government bodies.

-Through its EES consultation plan the proponent needs to undertake effective engagement that enables the public and stakeholders to understand the EES investigations and the opportunities for engagement.
-The proponent needs to provide appropriate opportunities for input and feedback on the project and EES investigations.
+The proponent is to undertake effective engagement that enables the public and stakeholders to understand where there are opportunities for engagement.
+The proponent needs to provide appropriate opportunities for input and feedback from different stakeholders on the project and EES investigations.

-The consultation plan is reviewed and amended in consultation with DELWP and the TRG before it is published on the Planning website.4 The consultation plan will:
+The proponent is responsible for preparing and implementing an EES consultation plan that sets out the approach to engagement.
+This plan is reviewed and amended in consultation with DTP and the TRG before it is published on the Planning website.
+The consultation plan will:

-- identify stakeholders; - characterise public and stakeholders' interests, concerns and consultation needs, local knowledge and inputs; - describe consultation methods and schedule; and - outline how public and stakeholder inputs will be recorded, considered and/or addressed in the preparation of the EES.
+- · identify stakeholders; - characterise public and stakeholders' interests, concerns and consultation needs, local knowledge and inputs; - · describe consultation methods and schedule; and - outline how public and stakeholder inputs will be recorded, considered and/or addressed in the preparation of the EES.